-Before we send you confidential information, we require you to send us your buyer profile and we require you to sign a Non-Disclosure and Confidentiality Agreement (NDA or CA).
-When you return these documents to us, we will divulge to you the name and address of the business along some additional details to help you consider the opportunity.
-You can obtain a copy of these documents by going to our Forms & Resources
+Before we send you confidential information, we require you to complete the Buyer's Packet mentioned above.
+When you complete the packet, we will divulge to you the name and address of the business along with some additional details to help you consider the opportunity.
+You can either use the Buyer's Packet button above or you can download a copy of these documents by going to our Forms & Resources

 The VR Business Listing Profile on the business you are interested in is written to give you the information you need to decide whether or not the business is right for you.
 A typical business profile contains a detailed description of the business, summary financial data, additional business facts like lease information, the number of employees and much more.
 We split the Business Profile into two parts.